 - Property that passes by beneficiary designation (life insurance, 401(k), etc.)

 In certain instances, such as incapacity, the General Durable Power of Attorney can be useful in funding a trust.
 This ancillary document allows the agent acting under Power of Attorney to transfer assets or update beneficiary designations.
 Additionally, where property remains in the individual’s name at the time of death, the Pour-Over Will can be a “last step” measure to redirect the assets into the established trust.
 These special instances, however, underscore the importance and the advantage of acting early to properly fund a trust.
 By doing so we greatly diminish the need for the Durable Power of Attorney and eliminate any need of the Pour-Over Will.

-If you have any questions regarding funding trusts or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have any questions regarding funding trusts or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.